jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - **Be skeptical.** 50 years of economics research consistently finds stadiums do not generate large economic benefits.
 You should immediately question the claim that "this one will be different."
 - **Bring in credible outside experts.** Stadium financing is complex and not easy to understand.
 Reach out to an economics professor at a local university, preferably a researcher with a record of publishing studies on public finance.
 - **Do not take commissioned economic impact studies at face value.** Commissioned studies are advocacy documents, not independent research.
 Their estimates should not be presented as equivalent to peer-reviewed economic evidence or providing an equally credible perspective.
-- **Avoid false balance.** Reporting on stadium projects often results in bothsidesism, in which the non-credible commissioned reports are balanced against credible economic research.
+- **Avoid false balance.** Reporting on stadium projects often results in bothsidesism, in which the non-credible commissioned reports are balanced against credible economics research.
 Your coverage should give accurate weight to the evidence, not equal weight.

 **Related research:**
 - *This One Will Be Different*, [Chapter 23](https://doi.org/10.1093/9780197820247.003.0023), [Chapter 28](https://doi.org/10.1093/9780197820247.003.0028) by J.C.
 Bradbury